 Nonetheless, housing and planning minister Brandon Lewis welcomed the figures as a confirmation of previous policies and vowed to keep the momentum going as the new government takes office.

-“Housebuilding is at the heart of our plan to ensure the recovery reaches all parts of our country.
-We’re turning around an industry that was devastated and getting the country building again,” said Lewis.
-“Today’s figures show these efforts are reaping results, with housebuilding starts having more than doubled since 2009, and completions at their highest for nearly six years.
-It is vital we maintain this momentum, getting workers back on sites and homes built – giving more people the chance to own their own home.”
+“Housebuilding is central to our strategy for ensuring that the recovery reaches all parts of our country.”
+“We’re rebuilding a devastated industry and getting the country back on its feet,” Lewis said.
+“Today’s figures show that these efforts are bearing fruit, with housing starts more than doubling since 2009 and completions at their highest level in nearly six years.”
+It is critical that we maintain this momentum, getting workers back on construction sites and homes built, giving more people the opportunity to own their own home.”

 The following are some of the highlights of the latest figures released today by the Department of Communities and Local Government (DCLG):

 Seasonally adjusted house building starts in England are expected to total 40,300 in the March quarter of 2015, representing a 31% increase over the previous quarter.
 The seasonally adjusted level of starts in the March quarter of 2015 increased by 11% over the same quarter the previous year.

 Seasonally adjusted completions are expected to be 34,040 in the March quarter of 2015, a 10% increase over the previous quarter.
 Seasonally adjusted completions increased by 21% in the March quarter of 2015 compared to the same quarter the previous year.

 Housing starts by private enterprises were 30% higher (seasonally adjusted) in the March quarter of 2015 than the previous quarter, while starts by housing associations were 36% higher.

 Seasonally adjusted private enterprise completions increased by 7% from the previous quarter, while housing association completions increased by 24%.